Generating and Interpreting Alternative Ancestral State Reconstructions

 main = "lnlik Distribution by cluster")

 These visualizations help identify distinct clusters of reconstructions and their likelihood distributions.
+Now we can return to our raw plot recon to see how these groupings cluster together in the actual character history space.

 Analyzing Cluster Characteristics